dwarvesf/blog-hashnode/clkghrnya001j0amh3ncra1bb.md

 }
 ```

-This code defines and `Auth` interface that implement a function call `Login()`.
-In the `Login()` function we simplify by just call the `GetUser()` function to check whether user exist in the DB or not.
-Then, it will return `User` model or error base on the response.
+This code defines and `Auth` interface that implements a function call `Login()`.
+In the `Login()` function we simplify by just calling the `GetUser()` function to check whether user exist in the DB or not.
+Then, it will return `User` model or error based on the response.

 ### Steps to make unit test with Gomock